david-flanders-tuke/PhD/README.md

  - [ ] Where: Virtual vs Real-Lyf?
  - [ ] When: prep and post timelines

+Katie:
+ - timeliine for ethics
+ - if low risk embarrassment - information sheet for participants? - you will be working with others - tick box that they have read it: "I am aware I will be participating and sharing my ideas with others in my group" - they can't compain that they didn't know this would be happening.

 ## [Experiment facilitation](https://github.com/david-flanders-tuke/PhD/blob/main/methodology.md)
  - [ ] [Invites to participants and required experimental permissions](https://github.com/david-flanders-tuke/PhD/blob/main/participants.md)
  - [ ] Instruction for administering the experiment by a monitor
  - [ ] Post experiment survey and interviews
  - [ ] Data collective from experiment and statistical interpretation
  - [ ] Experimental results and recommendations

+Katie:
+ - recruitment invitation nees to be a range of people and why it is important to have that wider group
+ - gender equality -
+ - disciplinary but bound together around a common bond.
+ - Aboriginal and/or Torres Straight Islanders researchers would require full ethics approval: Maori researchers have said it is not their's to share.
+ - Katie to send research on aborginal and torres straight islanders.
+ -

 ## [Experiment data analysis](https://github.com/david-flanders-tuke/PhD/blob/main/dataset.md)
 The experiment, will result in two datasets: